jude-ragudo/Course-Website-Project/README.md

 # Life and Works of Rizal (GERIZAL) Website Project

-A website project for a General Education (GE) subject taken in DLSU called Life and Works of Rizal with its course code being GERIZAL.
+The term-end project for a General Education (GE) subject taken in DLSU called Life and Works of Rizal with its course code being GERIZAL.

 ##